A Glossary of terms used at Intercytex.Acne Scarring

 The US Food and Drug Administration (FDA) is the US Department of Health and Human Services agency responsible for ensuring the safety and effectiveness of all drugs, biologics, vaccines, and medical devices.

-Good Manufacturing Practice; formal standards for a facility's cleanliness, quality controls and documentation, set out and regularly monitored by the regulators. cGMP is current Good Manufacturing Practice.
+Good Manufacturing Practice: formal standards for a facility's cleanliness, quality controls and documentation, set out and regularly monitored by the regulators. cGMP is current Good Manufacturing Practice and used in the US.

-the anatomical study of the microscopic structure of animal and plant tissues.
-SKN
+The anatomical study of the microscopic structure of animal and plant tissues.

 Injuries such as burns that involve damage to the dermis rarely heal without formation of a scar.
 Scar tissue is not identical to the tissue that it replaces and is usually more fibrous and of inferior functional quality.
 The scar shows an increase in the thickness of the new epithelial layer but the attachment of epidermis is poor making the surface vulnerable to further injury.
 Sometimes the scarred skin extends beyond the three-dimensional boundary of the original tissue resulting in a raised or hypertrophic scar.
 Hypertrophic scarring is seen in up to 50% of healed deep burns and this can lead to wound contracture if the scar affects a joint as the skin over the joint is firmer and less extensible and this in turn then limits movement of the joint.
 Both the contracture and hypertrophic scarring process peak between 3 and 6 months after injury and partially resolve at 12 to 18 months, frequently long after the patient has been discharged.